 In this Article

 The post-delivery period comes with its own set of challenges, and here is what you can expect.
-After delivery, your body undergoes a sea of changes, both physically and emotionally.
+After delivery, women undergo a sea of changes, both physically and emotionally.

-Here are some of the physical challenges you may expect
+Here are some of the physical challenges you can expect.

-- Constipation: Whether you have had a normal delivery or a C-section, there is a chance of you being constipated.
-This may be because of the effects of iron supplements, or because you are apprehensive about a bowel movement when your perineum is sore.
+Whether you have had a normal delivery or a C-section, there is a chance of you being constipated.
+This may be because of the effects of iron supplements, or because you are apprehensive about bowel movements when your perineum is sore.

-- Sore Breasts: With the delivery comes breastfeeding.
+With the delivery comes breastfeeding.
 Your breasts will be full of milk, and you may need to nurse your baby every few hours.
-This could lead to sore breasts sometimes.
+This could lead to sore breasts.

-- Hot and Cold Flashes: Dripping with sweat, burning or feeling cold?
+Dripping with sweat, burning up or feeling cold?
 You are not alone.
-Most mothers feel hot and cold flashes for weeks after pregnancy.
+Most mothers have hot and cold flashes for weeks after pregnancy.

-- Urinary Incontinence: Childbirth weakens the pelvic muscles thereby causing incontinence.
-This is common in cases of vaginal delivery, especially the ones which involve forceps or other interventions.
+Childbirth weakens the pelvic muscles, thereby, causing incontinence.
+This is common in cases of vaginal delivery, especially the ones involving forceps or other interventions.

-- Weight Loss: After the baby is delivered, you may feel a little lighter, but you are likely to lose a few pounds after childbirth.
-If you are breastfeeding, then there is a definite chance of weight loss as breastfeeding is known to help in getting back to your pre-pregnancy weight.
+After the baby is delivered, you may feel a little lighter, but you are likely to lose a few pounds after childbirth.
+If you are breastfeeding, then there is a definite chance of weight loss, as breastfeeding is known to help in getting back to your pre-pregnancy weight.

-Every mother who gives birth responds in a manner typical of her.
-While some may feel happy, joyous and alert, there are others who feel bruised, exhausted, depressed and disappointed.
-There are few common symptoms of emotional changes seen in all mothers.
+While some mothers may feel happy, joyous and alert, after giving birth, there are others who feel bruised, exhausted, depressed and disappointed.
+Here are a few common emotional changes seen in mothers.

-- Baby Blues: Most mothers feel weepy and irritated during the first week after giving birth.
-Often called “baby blues” and experienced by almost all mothers, it is linked to the fluctuations in chemical and hormone levels two to four days after birth.
+Most mothers feel weepy and irritated during the first week after giving birth.
+Often called “baby blues”, and experienced by many mothers, it is linked to the fluctuations in chemical and hormone levels, two to four days after birth.

-- Postpartum Depression: Baby blues are often considered normal; however, if you find yourself feeling persistently frightened, sad, dejected, tired for weeks or months after delivery, then you may be suffering from post-natal depression.
+Baby blues are often considered normal; however, if you find yourself feeling persistently frightened, sad, dejected, tired for weeks or months after delivery, then you may be suffering from post-natal depression.
 It affects 1 out of every 10 women, and many women tend to be withdrawn after childbirth.
-Seek medical intervention as depression could affect your bond with the baby.
+Seek medical intervention, as depression could affect your bond with the baby.

-- Irritability: With the arrival of the baby, your sleep patterns have gone into a tizzy.
+With the arrival of the baby, your sleep patterns go into a tizzy.
 Lack of sleep could make you feel irritated, and the best way to deal with it is to sleep when you find the time and when your baby is asleep.

-- Anxiety: As a new mother, there may be several reasons for you to be anxious.
-It could be related to breastfeeding, the sleep pattern of the baby or even apprehension about how you will deal with childcare a few months later.
+As a new mother, there may be several reasons for you to be anxious.
+It could be related to breastfeeding, the sleep pattern of the baby, or even apprehension about how you will deal with childcare a few months later.
 Try not to think too much, and allow things to settle by themselves.

-- Mood Swings: A new mother is sure to experience mood swings given the exhaustion and the stress related to dealing with the baby and her own health.
+A new mother is sure to experience mood swings, given the exhaustion and stress related to dealing with the baby and her own health.

 What Precautions Should You Take After Delivery?

-Want to know what are the necessary post delivery precautions?
-Read on for an exhaustive list.
+Want to know what the necessary post delivery precautions are?
+Read on, for an exhaustive list.

 1. Use Pads and Not Tampons